bohap/football-manager/README.md

 ### Extra technologies used:
 ---
-* Retrofit 3 for making REST calls simpler
+* Retrofit 2 for making REST calls simpler
 * Dagger 2 for DI
-* Robolectric 2 for Unit testing the app
+* Robolectric 3 for Unit testing the app

 ### To be implemented:
 ---
-- [ ] User registration
+- [x] User registration
 - [x] User authentication using JWT tokens
 - [x] Loading teams, positions and players data and saving it into local SQLite database on first launch
 - [x] Listing latest lineups